How to Monitor Fleet Fuel Consumption?

 The most obvious benefit of choosing this option is that it saves you on installation and maintenance costs compared to fuel consumption and fuel level sensors.

 These types of sensors are very common in railroad, air and water transport, additional vehicle equipment that’s mounted on the chassis, or stationary installations.
-However, we, at Mapon, don’t install these sensors but choose to work with fuel level sensors that you’ll read about further in this post.
+However, we at Mapon don’t install these sensors but choose to work with fuel level sensors, which you’ll read about in point three.
 The reasons for that are:

 1. The fuel flow meters get dirty fast and paraffinize in winter.
-It happens because the sensor’s vane system is the bottleneck of the fuel line and getting dirty may result in fuel flow to reduce or even stop.
+It happens because the sensor’s vane system is the bottleneck of the fuel line, and getting dirty may result in fuel flow reducing or even stopping.
 This, in turn, can cause loss of power, equipment breakdown or downtime.

 2. Difficult installation.